875 North Michigan Avenue: 21st century

 Hustle up the Hancock is an annual stair climb race up the 94 floors from the Michigan Avenue level to the observation deck.
 It is held on the last Sunday of February.
 The climb benefits Respiratory Health Association.
 The record time as of 2007 is 9 minutes 30 seconds.

 The building is home to the transmitter of Univision's WGBO-DT (channel 66), while all other full-power television stations in Chicago broadcast from Willis Tower.
-The City Colleges of Chicago's WYCC (channel 20) transmitted from the building until November 2017, when it departed the air as part of the 2016 FCC spectrum auction, and will eventually return as a part of WTTW's spectrum from Willis Tower.
+The City Colleges of Chicago's WYCC (channel 20) transmitted from the building until November 2017, when it departed the air as part of the 2016 FCC spectrum auction.

 On February 12, 2018, John Hancock Insurance requested that its name and logos throughout the building's interior be removed immediately; John Hancock had not had a naming-rights deal with the skyscraper's owners since 2013.
 The building's name was subsequently changed to its street address as 875 North Michigan Avenue.

+The Signature Room restaurant on the 95th and 96th floors was listed for sale in April 2023 and closed that September, with ownership citing "severe economic hardship" that they attributed to the impact of the earlier COVID-19 pandemic.
+360 CHICAGO, which operated the 94th-floor observation deck, bought the building's 95th and 96th floors in June 2024.
+The next year, it was announced that 875 North Michigan's observation deck would be expanded into the former Signature Room space.
+Skidmore, Owings & Merrill (the architectural firm that designed the building in the 1970s) was hired to redesign these two floors.